philbowles/h4plugins/docs/rusrv.md

 [x-ESP8266-mode] => sketch
 ```

-Note that we don't get the sketch name of board type... if these items are required we must provide them ourselves.
+Note that we don't get the sketch name or board type... if these items are required we must provide them ourselves.

 ## Adding more binary identifiers

-As delivered, H4PLugins sends the following data fields in its `report` message:
+As delivered, H4Plugins sends the following data fields in its `report` message:

 * sketch binary .ino "terminal" name (i.e. *not* the full path)
 * H4Plugins version number